- Where to Stay on Amalfi Coast

 Naples in September

-TanoTango Festival – Held in early September, September 1-4 in 2016, this festival combines the cultures and traditions from Naples and Buenos Aires, Argentina, featuring Neapolitan song and the tango.
+- TanoTango Festival – Held in early September, this festival combines the cultures and traditions from Naples and Buenos Aires, Argentina, featuring Neapolitan song and the tango.

-Festa di Piedigrotta – Held over ten days in early to late September, this festival features a big concert in Piazza Plebiscito with international stars, the Audizioni singing competition and a grand parade with floats that begins at the Palazzo Reale and runs to the basilica.
+- Festa di Piedigrotta – Held over 10 days in early to late September, this festival features a big concert in Piazza Plebiscito with international stars, the Audizioni singing competition, and a grand parade with floats that begins at the Palazzo Reale and runs to the basilica.

 Naples in October

-Halloween – Halloween isn’t traditionally celebrated in Italy, though many of the major cities like Naples, do host parties and costume contests in bars, clubs and other venues for adults.
-Here, there is no trick-or-treating, so you’re unlikely to see many kids dressed up for the day.
+- Halloween – Halloween isn’t traditionally celebrated in Italy, though many of the major cities like Naples do host parties and costume contests in bars, clubs, and other venues for adults.
+There is no trick-or-treating, so you’re unlikely to see many kids dressed up for the day.

 Naples in November